javari99/AdvenCode2020/Readme.md

 For this repository, i will be solving the problems of the Advent of code 2020 challenge!

+I will use a variety of different programming languages, some I am still learning and some I feel comfortable with to perform these challenges. *Note:* All of the examples will be executed on MAC OS.

 ## Current progress:
 - [x] Day 1
 - [ ] Day 2